sylvielsstfr/Fors2pcigale/src/gelato/Example/README.md

 ## Notebooks developped here

+Different versions of extracting and calibrating the spectra including the errors.

 - *Example.ipynb* : original notebook provided by GELATO

 - *ProcessMultiSpectraInitial.ipynb* : early adaptation of GELATO notebook